wkei/turborepo-starter/README.md

 ## approaches

-- **approach 1**: use turborepo default structure, create a `main` app to import other sub apps and handle the top routing, so that the final build will be in one place only.
+- **approach 1**: use turborepo default structure, create a `main` app to lazy load other sub apps and handle the top routing, so that the final build will be in one place only.
-  - current implement
-  - TODO: lazy loading base on routing: https://stackblitz.com/edit/github-y5k5fx-6eowtr
 - **approach 2**: build and serve sub apps into separate folders, handle s3 routing & code reuse (for common vendor libraries). `TBD`
   - https://github.com/originjs/vite-plugin-federation